aspiers/opensuse-spotify-installer/README.md

 ## Description

-This script avoids the need to illegally redistribute Spotify binaries by downloading the Linux client `.deb` from [repository.spotify.com](http://repository.spotify.com/pool/non-free/s/spotify/), converting it to `.rpm` format, and then installing it along with some
+This script avoided the need to illegally redistribute Spotify binaries by downloading the Linux client `.deb` from [repository.spotify.com](http://repository.spotify.com/pool/non-free/s/spotify/), converting it to `.rpm` format, and then installing it along with some